On this page

 Road vehicle regulation in Australia started a new era on 1 July 2021 when the Road Vehicle Standards (RVS) legislation and its regulatory framework was fully implemented.

 The Road Vehicle Standards Act 2018 (RVSA) has replaced the Motor Vehicle Standards Act 1989 (MVSA).
 The operational aspects of the RVSA are contained in the Road Vehicle Standards Rules 2019 (the Rules).
 The RVSA, the Rules and other related legislation are collectively referred to as the RVS legislation.

-The RVS framework represents the biggest legislative overhaul of road vehicle regulation in more than 30 years and sets nationally consistent standards suited to the 21st century.
+The RVS framework sets nationally consistent standards suited to the 21st century.

 What is the Register of Approved Vehicles

-Central to the RVS legislation is the Register of Approved Vehicles (RAV), a publicly searchable database of vehicles that have met the requirements of the RVS legislation and been approved to be provided to the Australian market.
-The RAV has replaced the need for physical compliance (ID) plates to be fitted to vehicles.
+The Register of Approved Vehicles (RAV) is a publicly searchable database of vehicles that have met the requirements of the RVS legislation and been approved to be provided to the Australian market.
+The RAV replaced the need for physical compliance (ID) plates to be fitted to vehicles.